Anstinus/lazy-linq/README.md

 // assuming index.js is in 'src/app/' folder
 import * as linq from 'components/linq/linq';

-// then you could then attach 'linq' to global namespace: this.linq = linq;
+// then you could attach 'linq' to global namespace for convenience: this.linq = linq;

 // or any other way suiting your code.
 E.g. in `angular`: